Building and Construction Law (11287.1)

 You are advised to consult the Inclusion and Engagement team if you have an ongoing issue which may affect your studies, particularly if your claim is based on illness, personal hardship or disability: Inclusion and Engagement

 The University of Canberra policy on supplementary assessment applies: Assessment Procedures Policy.
 To be eligible for supplementary assessment, a student must: be enrolled in their final semester of study; have failed a single unit, with a final mark between 45-49% in the unit; and have passed all other units undertaken in that semester.
 The failed unit must be the final unit required to complete the academic requirements of their course.

-Students are expected to prepare for the lectures and tutorials and participate actively in the tutorials.
+Students are expected to prepare for the tutorials and participate actively in the tutorials.
 It will be expected that the prescribed reading for a topic has been done in advance of the lecture or tutorial.
 This is required in order for you to achieve the best possible learning, or at minimum, the standard required to succeed in this Unit.
 This Unit includes an Assignment requiring a tutorial presentation and participation, and attendence at tutorials is highly encouraged.